neondatabase/neon/docs/rfcs/027-crash-consistent-layer-map-through-index-part.md

 Instead of reconciling a layer map from local timeline directory contents and remote index part, this RFC proposes to view the remote index part as authoritative during timeline load.
 Local layer files will be recognized if they match what's listed in remote index part, and removed otherwise.

-During **timeline load**, the only thing that matter is the remote index part content.
+During **timeline load**, the only thing that matters is the remote index part content.
 Essentially, timeline load becomes much like attach, except we don't need to prefix-list the remote timelines.
 The local timeline dir's `metadata` file does not matter.
 The layer files in the local timeline dir are seen as a nice-to-have cache of layer files that are in the remote index part.